sneakerhax/Arsenal/Tools/Dirbpy/README.md

 # Dirbpy

-A Dockerized version of the Dirbpy
+A Dockerized version of Dirbpy

 ## Building the image